Telephone Triage

 STEP 1: PRELIMINARY ASSESSMENT

 Assessment is the most critical and substantive step of telephone triage, since pattern recognition is dependent on the systematic collection of data.
 It is a common misperception that guidelines eliminate the need for a preliminary assessment.
 Preliminary assessment should precede the selection of a guideline.
-The benefit of the guideline is degraded in the absence of an adequate preliminary assessment.

 (See also “Assessment” and “Documentation” later in this course.)